aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 ## Phase 1: Front-End User Authentication

 In this phase, we are going to implement front-end user sign-up and login.
-Goodbye Rails views; hello, single-page app! **Read through the instructions for all of phase 1 before implementing anything.** This will give you the context to understand each individual step.
+Goodbye Rails views; hello, single-page app!
+**Read through the instructions for all of phase 1 before implementing anything.**
+This will give you the context to understand each individual step.

 **Our authentication pattern must:**
   * sign up new users
   * know who's logged in
   * log users in
   * log them out
   * restrict access to certain routes based on whether someone is logged in

 ### Auth Backend

-+ We want to create a `User` model, `API::UsersController`, and `Api::SessionsController` with the following endpoints:
++ We want to create a `User` model, `Api::UsersController`, and `Api::SessionsController` with the following endpoints:
   * `[POST] api/users: "users#create" (signup)`,
   * `[POST] api/session: "sessions#create" (login)`,
   * `[DELETE] api/session: "sessions#destroy" (logout)`

 Follow the basic pattern you used during the [Rails curriculum][rails], with some key differences:

 * Namespace:
   + Your controllers should live under an `Api` namespace.
   * Running `rails g controller api/users` will generate an `Api::UsersController`
 * Response Format:
   + Render JSON formatted responses by default.
   * In `routes.rb`, set `defaults: {format: :json}` on your `namespace :api`
 * Views:
   + You'll want an **`api/users/show.json.jbuilder`**, which you can use for multiple controller actions.
-  + This should delegate to a partial:
-  **`api/users/_user.json.jbuilder`**, which we'll use later.
+  + This should delegate to a partial: **`api/users/_user.json.jbuilder`**, which we'll use later.
 * `Sessions#destroy`:
   + Render an empty `{}` upon successful logout.
   * Render a `404` message if there is no `current_user` to logout.
 * Auth Errors:
   + Render auth errors (e.g. `'invalid credentials'` or `'username already exists'`) in your response with a corresponding error status (usually either `422`, `401`, or `404`).
   * Use `@user.errors` when applicable.
   * **Caution**: Rails will format error responses differently than normal responses.

 **Test your routes** using `$.ajax` methods in the console or with Postman before moving on.
 You should be able to create a user, log out, and log in.

 ### `SessionApiUtil`

-Create a new file, `util/session_api_util.js` with the following
+Create a new file, `util/session_api_util.js` with the following functions:
-functions:
   * `signup`: should make an AJAX request that creates a new user.
   * `login`: should make an AJAX request that creates a new session.
   * `logout`: should make an AJAX request that deletes the current session.

 **NB**: Check out `routes.rb` and run `rake routes` to determine the appropriate URL for each of these requests.

-**Test each of your api util functions before moving on!** To do this, you can import these functions in your entry file and save them to the window (e.g., `window.login = login;`).
+**Test each of your api util functions before moving on!**
+To do this, you can import these functions in your entry file and save them to the window (e.g., `window.login = login;`).

 ### State Shape

 We want our app state to hold two pieces of information concerning user auth which we'll nest under `session`:
 1) the `current user` and
 2) an array of `errors`.

 If no user is signed in, `session.currentUser` is `null`.
 If a user is signed in `session.currentUser` returns information on the user.
 App's state might look something like this:

 ```js
 {